sivareddyit/qubership-envgene/docs/use-cases/calculator-cli.md

 1. Environment Instance exists with:
    1. Namespace objects
-   2. No Namespace folder whose name exactly matches the `deployPostfix` value from Solution SBOM
+   2. No Namespace folder whose name exactly matches the `deployPostfix` value from SD
-2. Solution SBOM exists with `deployPostfix` values in application elements
+2. SD exists with `deployPostfix` values in application elements

 **Trigger:**